 It’s a very romantic thing to say you’d climb a mountain for someone, but there’s nothing quite like actually doing it!
 Scotland has 282 Munros which are mountains standing at 3,000 ft or higher.
 Work up an appetite as you climb the highest, Ben Nevis, which lies near Fort William in the Highlands, and you’ll be rewarded by stunning panoramic mountain vistas.
 Alternatively, why not roam Scotland’s hills and glens to find your perfect spot?

 Wait until the sun sets, and bring extra blankets and cushions for a picnic below inky black skies.
 Scotland has a number of Dark Sky locations, including the UK’s first Dark Sky Park in Galloway Forest Park in southwest Scotland.
-Spend time counting some of the 7,000 stars and planets above your head, or learn about the constellations at the Scottish Dark Sky Observatory.
 You can also visit the country’s only Dark Sky island, the idyllic Isle of Coll in the Inner Hebrides, where the nearest lamppost is around 20 miles away on the Isle of Mull.

 The taste of Scotch single malt whiskies are often affected by their surrounding environment in which they are matured, and many of these happen to be in some beautiful natural settings.
 Nestled at the bottom of Dumgoyne Hill to the north west of Glasgow is Glengoyne Distillery which is surrounded by lush countryside.
 You could finish your picnic with a tour and enjoy a dram – there’s even a Whisky and Chocolate Matching Tour which makes a great alternative to a dessert!
 In Speyside, you’ll find many delightful places to picnic along the Malt Whisky Trail.